parker-research/csaw-2024-entry-docs/README.md

 * Tools and Documentation: https://github.com/parker-research/csaw-2024-entry-docs
 * Modified RISC-V Core with Vulnerability Injection: https://github.com/parker-research/ultraembedded-riscv-csaw-2024
+    * Notable Branches:
+        * Branch: `patch-dockerfile` contains a contribution submitted upstream to add a Dockerfile, which pins dependencies.
         * Branch: `02-trial-gcc` contains Dockerfile to run the testbenches with C code.
         * Branch: `03-modify-verilog` contains the Verilog vulnerability injection.
         * Branch: `04-obfuscate-verilog` contains the obfuscation tool.
+    * Notable files in the `04-xxx` and `03-xxx` branches:
+        * `isa_sim/images/vuln_demo_1/payload/injection_demo_payload_1.s` contains the RISC-V assembly code for a sample vulnerability payload.
+        * `isa_sim/images/vuln_demo_1/base_code/injection_demo_1.c` contains the C code for a program which runs normally on an unmodified core, and contains code equivalent to a user sending input which triggers the vulnerability on the modified core.
+        * `core/riscv/riscv_exec.v` contains the AI-generated vulnerability injection which allows the payload to trigger the vulnerability.